guitarbeat/conflict-mediation-platform/src/docs/DEBUGGING.md

 ### **When to Use Debug Tools**
 - ✅ During development and testing
-- ✅ When investigating specific issues
+- ✅ When investigating form issues
-- ✅ For performance optimization
+- ✅ For user experience optimization
-- ✅ When adding new features
+- ✅ When adding new form features

 ### **When Not to Use**
 - ❌ In production code